MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/binary-all-and-aggfunction.md

 ---
 title: binary_all_and() (aggregation function) - Azure Data Explorer
-description: Learn how to use the binary_all_and() function to aggregate values using the binary 'and' operation. ms.topic: reference ms.date: 11/20/2022
+description: Learn how to use the binary_all_and() function to aggregate values using the binary AND operation. ms.topic: reference ms.date: 11/20/2022
 ---